Robert A. Long

 Robert Alexander Long (December 17, 1850 – March 15, 1934) was an American lumber baron, developer, investor, newspaper owner, and philanthropist.
 He lived most of his life in Kansas City, Missouri and founded Longview, Washington and Longville, Louisiana.

 By 1906, Long owned 250000 acre of pine in Arkansas, Oklahoma, and Louisiana and converted it into 61 lumberyards.
 As the timber land was deforested in Louisiana, he moved west to the state of Washington and bought 270000 acre of Douglas fir.
-There he became a pioneer in reforestation.
 Long eventually owned many acres of land and buildings, spanning the United States from Washington D.C. to the state of Washington.

 Early years

 Long was born December 17, 1850, in Shelbyville, Kentucky, one of nine children born to Samuel M. Long and Margaret Kinkead White.
 His mother was a cousin of Joseph Clay Stiles Blackburn and Luke P. Blackburn.
 Three of Long's older brothers, Thomas, E. S. and Belvard, served in the American Civil War but Robert was too young.

 Long moved to Columbus, Kansas in 1873 where his uncle, C. J. White, was a banker.
 In 1874, Long met 19-year-old Martha Ellen Wilson.
 She was a Quaker and became a school teacher.
 After a year of courtship the two were married December 16, 1876.
 A son lived only a few weeks but the couple had two daughters.
 In 1879, Sally America Long (Ellis) was born, and in 1881 their youngest daughter, Loula Long (Combs; d.
 1971) was born.